secondl1ght-projects/secondl1ght.github.io/README.md

 ## Contact

-If you would like to contact me please send me a message on Discord @secondl1ght#9164, I would love to hear from you!
+If you would like to contact me please send me a message on Discord @secondl1ght#9164 or by e-mail at secondl1ght@protonmail.com, I would love to hear from you!